Occupational Safety and Health Act (United States): Description

-Due to the difficulty of the rule-making process (which is governed by the Administrative Procedures Act), OSHA has focused on basic mechanical and chemical hazards rather than procedures.
+Due to the difficulty of the rule-making process (which is governed by the Administrative Procedure Act), OSHA has focused on basic mechanical and chemical hazards rather than procedures.
 Major areas which its standards currently cover are: Toxic substances, harmful physical agents, electrical hazards, fall hazards, hazards associated with trenches and digging, hazardous waste, infectious disease, fire and explosion dangers, dangerous atmospheres, machine hazards, and confined spaces.

 Section 8 of the Act covers reporting requirements.
 All employers must report to OSHA within eight hours if an employee dies from a work-related incident, or three or more employees are hospitalized as a result of a work-related incident.
 Additionally, all fatal on-the-job heart attacks must also be reported.
 Section 8 permits OSHA inspectors to enter, inspect and investigate, during regular working hours, any workplace covered by the Act.
 Employers must also communicate with employees about hazards in the workplace.
 By regulation, OSHA requires that employers keep a record of every non-consumer chemical product used in the workplace.
 Detailed technical bulletins called material safety data sheets (MSDSs) must be posted and available for employees to read and use to avoid chemical hazards.
 OSHA also requires employers to report on every injury or job-related illness requiring medical treatment (other than first aid) on OSHA Form 300, "Log of Work-Related Injuries and Illnesses" (known as an "OSHA Log" or "Form 300").
 An annual summary is also required and must be posted for three months, and records must be kept for at least five years.

 Section 11(c) of the Act prohibits any employer from discharging, retaliating or discriminating against any employee because the worker has exercised rights under the Act.
 These rights include complaining to OSHA and seeking an OSHA inspection, participating in an OSHA inspection, and participating or testifying in any proceeding related to an OSHA inspection.

 Section 18 of the Act permits and encourages states to adopt their own occupational safety and health plans, so long as the state standards and enforcement "are or will be at least as effective in providing safe and healthful employment" as the federal OSH Act.
 States that have such plans are known as "OSHA States."
 As of 2007, 22 states and territories operated complete plans and four others had plans that covered only the public sector.